Council hires new city clerk

 “And she’s excited about the position,” added Mayor Rusty Giulio.

-Although supportive of the hire, Giuliu abstained from making the motion, passing it to Dawson as a result of a potential conflict of interest.
+Although supportive of the hire, Giulio abstained from making the motion, passing it to Dawson as a result of a potential conflict of interest.
 McCauley, Dawson explained, is the niece of Giulio’s girlfriend.

 “That does not characterize as nepotism under Montana state law, however, we wanted to be clear about it,” Dawson said, adding that he’d also be the one to sign the offer of employment.